-- 1. Affidavit of Support is required for international applicants.
-Please contact International Student Advisor for detailed information.
-E-mail: isa@les.edu, or Tel: (626) 571-5110 ext.
-112. - 2.
-Divorced/Remarried/Separated Applicants: These issues may not disqualify you from seminary studies; however, they have a significant effect on your life and ministry.

-Therefore, please submit a 1-2 page, typed statement explaining:

-- \ The general circumstances.
-Include counseling and attempts at reconciliation. - \ Your view of the Biblical teaching on divorce and how your situation relates to that teaching. - \ The effect you perceive it having upon your future ministry.
+- 1. Divorced/Remarried/Separated Applicants: These issues may not disqualify you from seminary studies; however, they have a significant effect on your life and ministry.
+Therefore, please submit a 1-2 page, typed statement explaining: - \ The general circumstances.
+Include counseling and attempts at reconciliation. - \ Your view of the Biblical teaching on divorce and how your situation relates to that teaching. - \ How do you foresee this impacting your future ministry.